How to Lower Your Weed Tolerance: A Fool-Proof Guide

 Take a Tolerance Break

 Ultimately, the most effective and reliable way to lower your weed tolerance is by taking a tolerance break.
-A "T" break, as it is often called, involves taking one to three weeks off from marijuana use.
+A "T" break, as it is often called, involves taking up to four weeks off from cannabis use.

-The reason you develop a tolerance in the first place is because of the reduced activation of CB1 receptors in your nervous system.
-But, this isn’t permanent.
-Research on the subject has indicated these CB1 receptors recover when they're not exposed to THC.
+You develop a tolerance in the first place because of the reduced activation of CB1 receptors in your brain.
+But this isn’t permanent.
+Research on the subject has indicated these CB1 receptors begin to recover just two days after individuals abstain from THC and continue for up to four weeks.2

-So, no matter how often or heavily you use marijuana, your tolerance can be lowered with a T break.
+So, no matter how often or heavily you use cannabis, your tolerance can be lowered with a T break.

-How long this break must be will depend on how developed your tolerance is and how frequently you use marijuana.
-Heavy users may need the entire three weeks, but more occasional users may only need a week or less.
+How long this break must be will depend on how developed your tolerance is and how frequently you use cannabis.
+Heavy users may need the entire four weeks, but more occasional users may only need a week or less.

 Reduce the Amount You Consume